tomchor/CSI_insights/simulations/README.md

 `surfjet_np.jl` is the main script.

 `--simname=PNN_CIfront1` is the name of the simulation you want to run.
-The prefix `PNN` means it should be run with a periodic, nonperiodic, nonperiodic.
+The prefix `PNN` means the simulation domain will be periodic, nonperiodic, nonperiodic (therefore 3D).
 The other option is `FNN` which means flat, nonperiodic, nonperiodic (which runs a 2D simulation).
-The rest of the name needs to be defined in the file `jetinfo.jl`.
+The rest of the name (in this case `CIfront1`) needs to be defined in the file `jetinfo.jl` and the names already defined match the names in the paper.

 `--factor=1` is the "coarsening factor".
 Setting a value of 1 runs a simulation with full resolution.
 Factor of 2 halves the grid spacing.
 Factor of 4 divides the spacings by 4 and so on.